 6. The ability of the spouse from whom maintenance is sought to meet his/her needs and financial obligations while meeting those of the spouse seeking maintenance.

-Any other factor that could bear on the financial circumstances of each spouse might be considered by a court.
-These might include considering the property that each spouse will be left with, the financial obligations of each spouse, the viability of a spouse improving his/her income in the future, and more.
-A skilled divorce lawyer can help weigh the many variables and provide you with information that is applicable to your particular situation.
+Any other factor that could bear on the financial circumstances of each spouse must be considered by a court.
+These might include considering the property that each spouse will be left with, the financial obligations of each spouse, the viability of a spouse improving his/her income in the future, educational needs of a spouse, and more.
+Based on all these factors, a court is then to exercise its discretion in the amount and duration of maintenance.